-Under the NPA, as amended, the Purchasers agreed to purchase, and the Company agreed to sell, tranches of secured notes in the aggregate principal amount of \$75,000,000 (the "First Purchase Note"), (b) on and after the Signing Date until September 30, 2023, at the Company's option, a secured note in the aggregate principal amount of \$75,000,000 (the "Second Purchase Note"), (c) on and after the Signing Date until December 31, 2023, at the Company's option, a secured note in the aggregate principal amount of \$50,000,000 (the "Third Purchase Note"), and (d) one or more secured notes in the aggregate principal amount of up to \$100,000,000 at any time at the Company's and Purchasers' option, to be used to finance certain permitted acquisitions as described in the NPA (the "Fourth Purchase Notes" and collectively with the First Purchase Note, the Second Purchase Note and the Third Purchase Note, the "Notes").
+Under the NPA, as amended, the Purchasers agreed to purchase, and the Company agreed to sell, tranches of secured notes in the aggregate principal amount of up to \$300,000,000 as follows: (a) a secured note in the aggregate principal amount of \$75,000,000 (the "First Purchase Note"), (b) on and after the Signing Date until September 30, 2023, at the Company's option, a secured note in the aggregate principal amount of \$75,000,000 (the "Second Purchase Note"), (c) on and after the Signing Date until December 31, 2023, at the Company's option, a secured note in the aggregate principal amount of \$50,000,000 (the "Third Purchase Note"), and (d) one or more secured notes in the aggregate principal amount of up to \$100,000,000 at any time at the Company's and Purchasers' option, to be used to finance certain permitted acquisitions as described in the NPA (the "Fourth Purchase Notes" and collectively with the First Purchase Note, the Second Purchase Note and the Third Purchase Note, the "Notes").
 The obligations of the Purchasers to purchase the Notes are subject to certain conditions precedent.
 On October 4, 2021 (the "First Purchase Date"), the Company issued the First Purchase Note.
 The Notes will mature on the six-year anniversary of the First Purchase Date, unless earlier accelerated under the terms of the NPA.
 At maturity, the Company must repay the outstanding principal amount of the Notes, together with any accrued and unpaid interest thereon and other outstanding obligations thereunder.
 Interest is payable quarterly during the term of the Notes at a rate per annum equal to the sum of (a) the greater of (i) LIBOR (which may be subject to replacement as contemplated by the NPA) and (ii) 0.25% and (b) 7.75% (which percentage is subject to adjustment as described in the NPA); provided that the interest rate shall never be less than 8.00%.
 The initial interest rate for the Notes is 8.00% per annum.
-The Company's obligations under the facility are secured by a first priority security interest in all assets of the Company and Guarantors, subject to variation in accordance with local law with respect t
+The Company's obligations under the facility are secured by a first priority security interest in all assets of the Company and Guarantors, subject to variation in accordance with local law with respect to assets held by the Company and the Guarantors outside of the United States.